mksaraf/kubernetes-lab-tutorial/content/setup.md

 On the master node, given ``ens160`` the cluster network interface, create the script file ``/etc/sysconfig/network-scripts/route-ens160`` for adding permanent static routes containing the following

+    # The pod network 10.38.0.0/24 is reachable through the worker node kubew03
     10.38.0.0/24 via 10.10.10.81
+    # The pod network 10.38.1.0/24 is reachable through the worker node kubew04
     10.38.1.0/24 via 10.10.10.82
+    # The pod network 10.38.2.0/24 is reachable through the worker node kubew05
     10.38.2.0/24 via 10.10.10.83

 Restart the network service and check the master routing table